 Trails, Camping, and Lodging

 Trails within the Giant Forest and Lodgepole areas remain open, but be prepared for winter conditions.
-Camping enthusiasts should note that all campgrounds are closed for the winter season, with Lodgepole Campground reservations opening on January 24, 2024.
+Camping enthusiasts should note that all campgrounds are closed for the winter season, with Lodgepole Campground reservations opening in January.
 For those seeking a cozy retreat, Wuksachi Lodge and Restaurant are open for lodging and food service.
 The Winter NPS newspaper for Sequoia has plenty of tips and suggestions for visitors.

 Ranger-led Adventures and Snowshoe Walks